Nicki Minaj announces extra US dates on the Pink Friday 2 Tour

 Announcing the tour, the rapper wrote on social media: “We did it, Barbz.
 The first US leg of the #PinkFriday2 #GAGCITY TOUR was SO SUCCESSFUL, I was offered a 2nd leg beginning in SEPTEMBER.”

-It’s been confirmed that the tour will visit the likes of New York, Miami, Los Angeles, San Francisco, Dallas, Columbia and Washington.
+It’s been confirmed that the tour will visit the likes of New York, Miami, Los Angeles, San Francisco, Dallas, Columbia and Washington across September and October.

-The dates and venues are expected to be revealed this week ahead of tickets going “on sale in a few more days,” according to Minaj.

 You may like to watch